stellar/go/services/horizon/internal/docs/captive_core_migration.md

 (Note that setting `ENABLE_CAPTIVE_CORE_INGESTION=1` is not necessary as of Horizon 2.0 because it's the default.
 TODO: This isn't true on master, so gotta make sure.)

-**Note**: There may be an additional step necessary here if you aren't coming from v1.13, depending on the changelog: manual reingestion.
-You can still accomplish this with Captive Core, see [below](#reingestion).
+**Note**: Depending on the version you're migrating from, you may need to include an additional step here: manual reingestion.
+This can still be accomplished with Captive Core; see [below](#reingestion).

 ### Restarting Services